UW-GAC/pgsc_calc_wdl/README.md

 Calculate scores without using Nextflow.
 Use pgsc_calc_prepare_genomes first to generate files.

+The first two columns of the score file are expected to be "ID" (variant id) and "effect_allele".
+All subsequent columns are score weights, with the header of each column containing the score name.

+If ancestry_adjust is true, a file with PCs must be supplied.
+The PC file is expected to have column "IID" for the sample ID and columns starting with "PC" for the PCs.
+For each score in the scorefile, the code fits a model regressing the score on the PCs.
+The coefficients from this model are used to adjust the score.
+Both unadjusted and adjusted scores are returned by the workflow.

+If your pvar file contains variant ids starting with a "chr" prefix but your score file does not, set add_chr_prefix to "true" to add the "chr" prefix to the score file to match the pvar. pgsc_calc_prepare_genomes generates a pvar file without the "chr" prefix, so if you prepared your genomes with that workflow, "add_chr_prefix" should be set to "false" (default).

 input | description
 --- | ---
 scorefile | score file